 In 2016 the city of MianYang has built up a modern parking management system, which has impressed the project team with its comprehensive data and management center.
 There is great interest in the further use of BigData by MianYang.

 In XuanCheng, the project team was welcomed by the Deputy Mayor Yangchang TIAN, and the KfW-Model-Huainan was presented to the responsible authorities (Transport Police, Transportation Committee and Finance Department) during a meeting and analyzed the applicability to XuanCheng.
-Following the team's return to Germany, the city has already asked for further steps on the concrete approach that the GIP2China team is working on with local partner AnhuiKeli.
+Following the team's return to Germany, the city has already asked for further steps on the concrete approach that the GIP2China team is working on with local project participant AnhuiKeli.

 Under the lead of Mr. Pinhua YANG a delegation of the Ministry of Science and Technology (MOST) of the Sichuan province visited DLR in Berlin.